selsamman/proxily-doc/docs/Features/concurrent.md

 ### With Observables

-To use transitions with **observable** state you need to use a slightly different way of starting your transition
+Transitions with **observable** in Proxily deal with your entire state and allow it to be branched.
+The way of using it is quite similar, just substituting useObservableTransition for useTransition.
 ```typescript
 import {useObservableTransition} from 'proxily';
 const myState = observable({something: ""});